dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T99: Lack of opposition can stagnate innovation.
+### T99: Lack of opposition in one-party states can lead to stagnation.

 |Support|
 |---|